Secured loans

 • The property meets standard criteria (habitable, insured, and not unusual in structure).

 Unlike standard personal loans, these are secured against your property, so lenders have more confidence even if your personal credit record isn’t perfect.
-That’s why secured loans for buy-to-let can sometimes be available to borrowers who might struggle with an unsecured loan.
+Credit issues may impact your eligibility, but secured loans can still be an option if you do not qualify for unsecured borrowing.
+That’s why secured loans for buy-to-let can sometimes be available to borrowers who might struggle with an unsecured loan, especially with certain property types .

 Why Choose a Secured Loan Instead of Remortgaging?

 For landlords, remortgaging isn’t always the best move.
 You might be on a great fixed-rate deal you don’t want to lose.
+Remortgaging is not always the best way to release equity from your property; a secured loan can be a more flexible alternative to unsecured options .
 Or perhaps early repayment charges on your mortgage would wipe out the benefits.

 With a buy-to-let mortgage secured loan, you keep your existing mortgage deal while raising extra finance alongside it.
-This flexibility is what makes secured loans so popular with investors.
+This flexibility is what makes let secured loans so popular with investors

 Smart Uses for Secured Loans on Buy-to-Let Properties